WWE News: WWE Fans Are Pushing Hard For AJ Styles To Main Event ‘Wrestlemania 33’

 If anyone deserves to be in the main event of Wrestlemania based on the last year of WWE programming, it would be AJ Styles and the WWE Universe is letting WWE officials know how they feel.
 AJ Styles made his WWE debut at the 2016 WWE Royal Rumble after weeks of speculation, but not many people thought he would be holding the WWE Championship and have the best year of his career by the end of the year.

-If you summed up AJ’s year, The Phenomenal One has feuded with Chris Jericho, Dean Ambrose, John Cena, and Dean Ambrose.
+If you summed up AJ’s year, The Phenomenal One has feuded with Chris Jericho, John Cena, and Dean Ambrose.
 All his feuds have had great matches and some of WWE’s biggest moments of the year.
 Now, Styles is heading into the WWE Royal Rumble PPV to face Cena once again, but it will be for the WWE title this time.
 Their match will be pivotal for SmackDown heading into Wrestlemania 33.

 The WWE Universe is expecting John Cena to get the victory over AJ Styles at the WWE Royal Rumble to become the WWE Champion for the sixteenth time in his career.
 The belief is WWE officials are planning for Cena to defend the title against The Undertaker on the grandest stage of them all.
 The only question is where that leaves Styles after such a great year.
 Well, the WWE Universe already has the answer to that.